 - These standards do not apply to foster youth (24 years and younger).

-- Students will be able to appeal the loss of the Board of Governors Fee Waiver and/or
+- Students will be able to appeal the loss of the California College Promise and/or

 loss of priority registration based upon verifiable extenuating circumstances.

 You will be notified within 30 days of the end of each term if you are being placed